 Statewide, county vocational-technical schools get an average of almost 2.5 applications for each available space.
 In some counties, and for some programs, the demand is much higher.
-In 2013, almost 17,000 students who applied to county vocational-technical high schools could not be accommodated because there was no space for them.
+In 2017, almost 17,000 students who applied to county vocational-technical high schools could not be accommodated because there was no space for them.

 It’s clear that these opportunities need to be expanded.

 The New Jersey Business & Industry Association and the New Jersey Council of County Vocational-Technical Schools, with the support of legislators from both political parties, created a statewide coalition to raise awareness and generate public support for career and technical education in our state.